balena-io/balena-cli-masterclass/README.md

 ```

 As you can see, none of the Supervisor logs were printed.
 Note that there is
-also a `balena logs` command that is dedicated to just showing logs.
+also a `balena device logs` command that is dedicated to just showing logs.
 This
 command includes both the `--system` and `--service` switches to filter
 output to just that of system messages or particular service messages (these
-switches can be combined in a single `balena logs` call).
+switches can be combined in a single `balena device logs` call).
 This allows the
 setup of multiple terminals to act as loggers whilst another is used to
 carry out `balena push` executions.
 A few examples of logging are shown below:

-* `balena logs 827b231.local --system --service main` - Will output all
+* `balena device logs 827b231.local --system --service main` - Will output all
 	system messages and those from the `main` service
-* `balena logs 827b231.local --service main` will only output messages from
+* `balena device logs 827b231.local --service main` will only output messages from
 	the `main` service
-* `balena logs 827b231.local --service main --service secondary` will only
+* `balena device logs 827b231.local --service main --service secondary` will only
 	output messages from the `main` and `secondary` services

 Local Mode also has another huge benefit, known as Livepush.